 Why It Made the Cut: State Farm’s nationwide availability, multiple ways of getting a quote, strong financial strength, high customer satisfaction, and affordable price all contribute to its top spot.

-State Farm offers the best combination of all the benefits a renter would want out of their insurance.
+State Farm offers a great combination of benefits that many renters would want out of their insurance.
 Renters across the country can get a quote online, by phone, or by talking to a local agent.
 Rates are typically lower than those of competitors and the national average cost for renters insurance.
-And, if a renter already uses State Farm for their auto, life, umbrella, or other insurance needs, they can bundle their renters insurance with those policies for additional savings.
-However, some discounts vary by state and may not apply to all renters, but State Farm’s already low prices mean renters don’t need to rely on discounts to get a low rate.
+And if the renter already uses State Farm for their auto, life, umbrella, or other insurance needs, they can bundle their renters insurance with those policies for additional savings.
+Some discounts may vary by state and not apply to all renters, but State Farm’s already low prices mean renters don’t necessarily need to rely on discounts to get a low rate.

-Given State Farm has both an AM Best rating of A++, a report for excellent customer satisfaction per the National Association of Insurance Commissioners, and a seamless web experience, users can feel confident their renters insurance claim will be handled correctly and promptly should they have to file one.
+Given that State Farm has both an AM Best rating of A++, a report for excellent customer satisfaction per the National Association of Insurance Commissioners, and a seamless web experience, users can feel confident their renters insurance claim will be handled correctly and promptly should they need to file one.